Thalaikoothal (film)

-Thalaikoothal (Taking complete bath, including the head, தலைக்கூத்தல், also meaning senicide, see Thalaikoothal) is a 2023 Indian Tamil-language neo-noir drama film directed by Jayaprakash Radhakrishnan and starring Samuthirakani, Kathir, Vasundhara Kashyap, Baby Vishrutha and Katha Nandi in the lead roles.
+Thalaikoothal (Taking complete bath, including the head, also meaning senicide, see Thalaikoothal) is a 2023 Indian Tamil-language neo-noir drama film directed by Jayaprakash Radhakrishnan and starring Samuthirakani, Kathir, Vasundhara Kashyap, Baby Vishrutha and Katha Nandi in the lead roles.
 It was released on 3 February 2023.

 Plot

 Pazhani is a middle-aged man who lives with his wife Kalaiselvi and daughter and cares for his bedridden, comatose father Muthu.
 His father had suffered an accident at his workplace, where he works as a mason with Pazhani.
 To care for his father and attend to his needs, Pazhani stops his work and begins night shift work as an ATM security guard.
 Kalaiselvi is always angry with him and picks fights since she feels he neglects her and his family because he is always busy caring for his father.
 She must work at a matchstick factory due to Pazhani's low income to support herself and her family.
 She is irked by the factory supervisor's attempts to woo her at her workplace.
 Pazhani has borrowed a large sum of money from the local moneylender, a relative, to spend on Muthu's treatment.
 The moneylender keeps hassling him to get the money back and settle his debts.
 His father-in-law suggests performing thalaikoothal on the ailing father since he's been comatose for so long and is now a burden to the family, to which Pazhani strongly disagrees.
 He had been consulting a local demigod to find any cure or blessing for his father, and upon his advice, he agreed to arrange a feast for the whole village if his father's condition improved.
-One day, Muthu opens his eyes from a coma and starts recognizing the people around him.
+One day, Muthu wakes up from his coma and starts recognizing the people around him.
 Pazhani is elated and borrows money from the moneylender again to arrange a feast for the whole village.
 He starts taking his father out to roam around and for frequent doctor visits.
-He also pledges his house documents secretly to the money lender to meet the expenses.
+He also pledges his house documents secretly to the moneylender to meet the expenses.